 Bailey was our eldest pup.
 He was born in April of 2001 and passed in January of 2015.
 He was a Penn-Marydel American Foxhound often mistaken for a giant beagle (which is funny because Beagles are Foxhounds bred to be smaller).
 Bailey loved sacking out on his beds in the galleries.
 He'd follow our clients around providing kisses, especially if you had lotion on!

 Ginger is our middle pup.
-We rescued her in 2006 and believe she was born in August of 2005.
+We rescued her, or she rescued us, in 2006 and believe she was born in August of 2005.
 She passed in September of 2017.
 Ginger was a Trigg American Foxhound.
-Ginger is an absolute sweetheart who likes to get into trouble.
-She is often to smart for her own good.
-She loves having her belly rubbed and taking long hikes.
+Ginger was an absolute sweetheart who liked to get into trouble.
+She was often too smart for her own good.
+She loved having her belly rubbed and taking long hikes.